Code-Institute-Submissions/Kdoggg666-MS2/README.md

 Fonts
-change memory game image to a screenshot of my memory game. add bacground and text to image and have as button background
+change memory game image to a screenshot of my memory game. add bacground and text to image and have as button background background music volume

 improve for home -
 Music loop
 play/pause button

+add to memory game -
+change images.
+change audio
+show score?
+credit sounds to me in presonus studio one. fix back to home button

 bugs -
 *fix mouse enter bug when mouse over h1 removes the mouse over effect.
-*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path.
+*background images for divs showing in python server preview but not in github live page or gitpod preview - fixed by changing relative path. responsiveness in home responsiveness of overlays - add media queery

 memory game page -